DogMario/Dog-Mario/README.md

 # Dog Mario
-To play from the git link, you will need Unity (for now. we will add .exe standalone versions here subsequently)

-To access the .exe files previously compiled, you can download the .zip files from https://drive.google.com/open?id=0B1fQTHk_lCKCYlVHT3dPYWcxcjA
+In the builds folder, go into the most recent folder and run the .exe files to play the game.
+Although you can play all 3 stages from the main .exe file, the other stages have been compiled seperately for those who want to see them without playing through the earlier stages :)

-From the .zip file, run the .exe inside.
-The suggested resolution settings are 1024x768, on Good or above
+The suggested resolution settings are 1024x768, on Good or above.
+We will optimize the game for other resolutions in the future.